 ADVANCED COLLEGE CREDIT PATHWAY

-The ACCP (Advanced College Credit Pathway) is a pathway program that allows senior high school or first-year college international students to earn one year of general education college credits through the Saint Louis University’s (SLU) 1818 Program at their home institution and then transfer to an ACCP Partner University as Sophomore students.
+The ACCP (Advanced College Credit Pathway) is a pathway program that allows senior high school or first-year college international students to earn one year of US general education college credits at their home institution and then transfer to an ACCP Partner University as Sophomore students.

 IPERC is currently accepting applications for international high schools interested in becoming part of the ACCP program.
 This valuable program streamlines the application process for studying in western universities and enriches the curriculum of your school.
 Your students will take college-level general education courses at your institution and transfer these credits to a world-renowned top university where they will enroll as a sophomore student.

-Qualified teachers from partner high schools will be recognized as adjunct professors and SLU faculty.
-All 1818 course instructors receive training and support from SLU.
+Qualified teachers from partner high schools will be recognized as adjunct professors and ACCP faculty.
+All ACCP course instructors receive training and support from the ACCP.
 Instructors are also invited to attend development workshops to improve their skills and to ensure the high quality of the program.

 21st CENTURY SKILLS

 The ACCP program focuses on preparing students for success in a university setting instead of teaching to standardized tests.
 Students develop their academic English proficiency and soft skills through in-class participation, group discussions, presentations, etc.

 ACCP students are automatically accepted to ACCP Partner Universities as Sophomores upon successful completion of the program.
 SAT, ACT, TOEFL scores, essays, or letters of recommendation may be waived in special circumstances.

 ACCP membership helps to improve your school's ranking and quality of students.
 The ability to offer college-level courses and guaranteed college acceptance without standardized testing will give your school a competitive edge.

 Often times, curriculums vary from school to school, making it difficult for universities to accurately evaluate students.
-The ACCP curriculum standards and guidelines are set by SLU and are the same program-wide, ensuring students are evaluated on more than just their GPA.
+The ACCP curriculum standards and guidelines are set by ACCP Partner Universities and are the same program-wide, ensuring students are evaluated on more than just their GPA.